yflax/Midterm-Project/README.md

 4. Visualization, create a dashboard using Tableau to present our findings and build the story.

 ## Results:
--Random Forest has the best result with 61.9% accuracy.
+- Random Forest has the best result with 61.9% accuracy.
--Decision Tree comes next with 60% accuracy.
+- Decision Tree comes next with 60% accuracy.
--KNN was last with only 59% accuracy
+- KNN was last with only 59% accuracy.

 ## Challenges:
 The dataset was too large, and we couldn't apply API to it due to free usage limitation